 Sedation dentistry is a crucial service offered by Dr. John Slate in Washington, DC.
 This dental practice aims to provide a comfortable experience for patients.
-Sedation dentistry is especially important for those who have dental anxiety.
-It allows patients to undergo dental procedures with minimal stress and discomfort.
+Sedation dentistry is important if you have dental anxiety.
+It can help you get dental treatment with minimal stress and discomfort.

 Types of Sedation in Washington, DC